Best Final Movie Made by a Great Director

 Before the Devil Knows You're Dead

 Here are my picks for the Best Final Movie made by a Great Director, Now Deceased.
-Number one is Sidney Lumet’s second masterpiece (with “Dog Day Afternoon”) “Before the Devil Knows You’re Dead” from 2007.
+Number one is Sidney Lumet’s second masterpiece (with “Dog Day Afternoon”), “Before the Devil Knows You’re Dead” from 2007.
+This is followed by Krzysztof Kieślowski’s “Three Colors: Red,” John Huston’s “The Dead,” David Lean’s “A Passage to India,” Hitchcock’s “Family Plot,” Sirk’s “Imitation of Life,” Robert Aldrich’s “The California Dolls,” Bunuel’s “That Obscure Object of Desire,” Tarkovsky’s “The Sacrifise” and Kubrick’s “Eyes Wide Shut”.

-Although Marlon Brando, Charles Laughton, and Jean Vigo all made only one full-length feature film, a debut/final, if you will, based on these films alone, they can be rated among the Great Directors.
+*Although Marlon Brando, Charles Laughton, and Jean Vigo made only one full-length feature film each, based on these films alone, they can be rated among the Great Directors, and they are, therefore, included on this list.

 Before the Devil Knows You're Dead (2007)